 You and Baby have a very special bond, and there’s nothing in the world that can change that.
-There are, however, also other people in Baby‘s life who have special bonds with him: his caregivers.
-Babysitters, nannies, daycare workers, relatives…anyone who spends significant time with Baby is likely to form their own special bond with him.
+There are, however, also other people in Baby‘s life who have special bonds with them: their caregivers.
+Babysitters, nannies, daycare workers, relatives…anyone who spends significant time with Baby is likely to form their own special bond with them.
 It’s natural, but it’s just as natural for you to occasionally get a little jealous.
 Baby is yours, right?
-So why does he look at his caregiver with love in his eyes?
+So why does they look at their caregiver with love in their eyes?
 Navigating feelings of jealousy or competitiveness as a parent can be surprisingly emotional, but you can work through them.

 There are many reasons you might have weird, conflicting feelings when you look at your caregiver with Baby.
 The two of them spend lots of time with together, they share experiences you’re not necessarily around for, and they will grow to really care for each other.
 In a way, that’s incredible, and most parents are torn between feeling both extreme gratitude for the love their children have for their caregivers and a little jealousy that this particular love isn’t directed toward them.
 Hearing fun stories about their adventures is going to fill you with joy that Baby had a good time, but that joy can have a shade of sadness when you think about how you weren’t there for it.

 There are ways to act on these feelings in a positive way.
-If you’re bummed that it seems like Baby gets to have all of his fun time with his caregiver, find ways to let yourself to be the playful one from time to time.
-If you work during the day, you might feel a little drained when you get home, but make a special effort riding the boost of energy you get when you see Baby to squeeze in playtime before he has to go to sleep can make the rest you get once he&;s settled down even more satisfying.
+If you’re bummed that it seems like Baby gets to have all of their fun time with their caregiver, find ways to let yourself to be the playful one from time to time.
+If you work during the day, you might feel a little drained when you get home, but make a special effort riding the boost of energy you get when you see Baby to squeeze in playtime before they have to go to sleep can make the rest you get once they&;s settled down even more satisfying.
 You also don’t need to carry the burden of being the only disciplinarian.
 Work with Baby‘s caregivers to make sure that everyone is enforcing the same rules.